Milford Sound: History

-Milford Sound was initially overlooked by European explorers because its narrow entry did not appear to lead into such large interior bays.
+European explorers initially overlooked Milford Sound because its narrow entry did not appear to lead into such large interior bays.
 Sailing ship captains such as James Cook, who bypassed Milford Sound on his journeys for just this reason, also feared venturing too close to the steep mountainsides, afraid that wind conditions would prevent escape.

-The fiord was known to local Māori who had acquired a large amount of local marine knowledge including tidal patterns and fish feeding patterns over generations before European arrival.
+The fiord was known to local Māori who had acquired a large amount of local marine knowledge, including tidal patterns and fish feeding patterns over generations before European arrival.
 A pounamu outcrop used for tools by the Māori is reportedly on one side or other of the fiord at Anita Bay but the stone was found to be inferior quality when later first mined by Europeans.

 The fiord remained unnoticed by Europeans until Captain John Grono discovered it c.
 1812 and named it Milford Haven after his homeland in Wales.
 Captain John Lort Stokes later renamed Milford Haven as Milford Sound.

 In the deed of sale to the New Zealand Company in 1848, Milford Sound was misnamed as Whakatipu Waiti (or Whakatipa Waita on the deeds map), which was corrected in the purchase deed for Southland to Piopiotahi.
 Piopiotahi also refers to a torrent going into the fiord.
 Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the name of the fiord was officially altered to Milford Sound / Piopiotahi.

 While Fiordland as such remained one of the least-explored areas of New Zealand up to the 20th century, Milford Sound's natural beauty soon attracted national and international renown, and led to the discovery of the McKinnon Pass in 1888, soon to become a part of the new Milford Track, an early walking tourism trail.
 In the same year, the low watershed saddle between the Hollyford River and the Cleddau River was discovered.
 Sixty years later, this became the location for the Homer Tunnel, providing road access.

 As of the 2006 census, 120 people lived in Milford Sound, most of them working in tourism or conservation.